isabellarmonteiro/isabellarmonteiro.github.io/index.md

 ---
 ### Animated Videos

 In 2021, I created my first animated project: a promotional video for the capacity building courses that we were giving to public servants in Rio de Janeiro's city hall.
-The story highlights how the small and medium-scale projects that our students were developing, represented by the Tanager's behavior as a seed spreader, would eventually generate bigger change in Rio de Janeiro's status quo.
+The story highlights how the small and medium-scale projects that our students were developing would eventually generate bigger changes in Rio de Janeiro's status quo, represented by the Tanager's important role as a seed spreader in spite of his small size.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PNKy8NNBTls" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>